 Most popular degrees in New Hampsire

-In New Hampsire the most popular degrees are Business Administration, Psychology, and Registered Nursing.
+In New Hampsire the most popular degrees are Business Administration, General Psychology, and Health Administrative Services.
 To create this list, we complied and analyzed data from IPEDS and College Scorecard.

 They both provide information on how many graduates each program has annually.
 The list below is both undergraduate- and graduate-level programs.